felix-gradr/LLM-test/auto_progress.md

-Planned task on 2025-07-19T14:18:07.352857: Here are three concrete, high‐leverage tasks you can tackle next.
-Each is small in scope but unlocks key pieces of your orchestration and resilience story:
+UTC 2025-07-19T14:29:15.279151 | task: Here are three small, high-leverage tasks to get basic error‐logging wired in across the codebase: | status: error: name '__file__' is not defined